vektor-inc/biz-vektor/readme.txt

 == Changelog ==
 https://github.com/kurudrive/biz-vektor/commits/master

+* [ Big fix ] Fixed an issue where comments were not displaying after updating to WordPress 5.5.
 * [ Bug Fix ] Fixed issue with the process of adding the defer attribute

 == 1.12.5 ==